 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.

+most currently used stops would be maintained.

-developing and delivering as appropriate range of services including Housebound, Equal Access, local libraries, services to children and young peoples and other outreach services.
+Priority would be given to the areas around former stops in terms of promoting, developing and delivering as appropriate range of services including Housebound, Equal Access, local libraries, services to children and young peoples and other outreach services.

 Ethnicity/Race No

-Gender No
+Gender Νο

 Gender reassignment No

-Religion or Belief No
+Religion or Belief Νο

-Sexual Orientation No
+Sexual Orientation Νο

-Child Poverty No
+Child Poverty Νο

 Other groups relevant to this proposal No

-Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) ive impacts identified across your service are areas?
-Please explain what these might be • •